-"What do you ask of the Church of God?"
+- "What do you ask of the Church of God?"

-" Faith."
+- " Faith."

-"What does faith offer you?"
+- "What does faith offer you?"

-" Everlasting life."
+- "Everlasting life."

 Divine faith is definitely something which men are expected to seek and to find in the true Church of Jesus Christ.
 Essentially the true Church is and has been since the time of our first parents the congregation of the faithful, the congregatio fidelium.
-A man reasonably and prudently asks the Church lor faith since the Church is tHe society authorized and empowered by Our Lord Himself to teach His message, the doctrine we accept with the assent of Christian faith.
-And Lite Church is lar more than merely the societ) audionzed o-Our Lord to teach in His name.
-It is actually His Alystuai Body, the congregation within which He acts as the Sovereign Teacher, in such a way that the members of the hierarchy, the ecclesia docens, are His instruments or ambassadors in the presentation of His Father's message.
+A man reasonably and prudently asks the Church for faith since the Church is the society authorized and empowered by Our Lord Himself to teach His message, the doctrine we accept with the assent of Christian faith.
+And inc Chuich is far more than niciely the society and im-izcel b-Oui Lord to teach m His name.
+It is actually ills Mystical Bod)', the congregation within which Ik acts as the Sovereign Teacher, in such a way that the members of the hierarchy, the ecclesia docens, are His instruments or ambassadors in the presentation of His Father's message.

-Thus the teaching of the Quanto conficiamur moerore is quite accurate in describing the Church as the social unit within which people are established and strengthened in the faith itself.
+'Thus the teaching- of the Quanto conjiciamur moerore is quite accurate in describing the Church as the social unit within which people are established ami strengthened in the faith itself.
 The Epistle to the Hebrews describes Our Lord as "the author and finisher of faith."
-The Catholic Church is His Mystical Body.
+3 The Catholic Church is His Mystical Body.
 In seeking faith from the Church, we seek it from Him.

-Faith, hope and charity, together with all the other qualities that enable us to live the supernatural life, come to us Irom Our Lord.
-He is actually the Head of His Mystical Body, and invites those who do not as yet belong to it to join it so that they may be established and strengthened in these virtues by Our Lord, the Head of the Church.
+Faith, hope and charity, together with all the other qualilies that enable us to live the supernatural life, come to us from Our Lord.
+He is actually the Head of Elis Mystical Body, and invites those who do not as yet belong to it to join it so that they may be established and strengthened in these virtues by Our Lord, the Head of the Church.
 There is no other source from which these benefits can come.